 Only the following impacts are accepted within this bug bounty program.
 All other impacts are not considered as in-scope, even if they affect something in the assets in scope table.

-- Direct theft of user fundsCriticalImpact
+- Theft of governance fundsCriticalImpact

 Out of Scope & Rules

 These impacts are out of scope for this bug bounty program.